DroitXenon/CYGA/README.md

 ## Usage

-1. Open your browser and go to `http://localhost:3000`.
+1. Open the browser and go to `http://localhost:3000`.
-2. View the cybersecurity attack data in the table.
+2. View the cyber attack incidents in the table.
+3. Search the data by entering keywords in the search bar and pressing the [SEARCH] button.
-3. Click on the column headers to sort the data.
+4. Users can click on the column headers to sort the data.
+5. Add data by clicking the [ADD] button and filling in the needed data and pressing [ADD] at the bottom.
-4. Select rows using the checkboxes.
+6. Select the row using the checkboxes, and delete using the [DELETE] button.
+7. Click on any incident bar, and the user will be automatically redirected to the detail page.
-5. Click the "Analysis" button to analyze the selected rows using the OpenAI API.
+8. Click the "Analysis" button to analyze the selected rows using the OpenAI API.

 ## Technologies Used